 For example, your marketing team may have created 10 new campaigns with 10 separate phone numbers.
 Each campaign addresses a specific product line you sell, but by looking only at the phone numbers, it’s difficult to tell which product is related to which number.
 If all the calls were routed to the same sales team members, they wouldn’t know which product the customer was interested in buying.

 DNIS helps smooth out this process.
 It analyzes the dialed number and then, according to rules in place in your VirtualPBX Plan, can route those calls to specific people within your company.
-Salespersons can be notified that the calls they receive will relate to a specific product, so they can get a head start when talking to customers.
+Salespersons can be notified that the calls they receive will relate to a specific product.
+This gives them a head start when talking to customers.

-Similarly, DNIS can be used to sort inbound calls based on language preference.
-It might also be used in a manner similar to DIDs where specific phone numbers are shared with priority customers so support reps can be reached directly.
+Similarly, DNIS sorts inbound calls based on language preference.
+It can also be used similarly to DIDs where specific phone numbers are shared with priority customers.

 Direct Inward System Access (DISA)